 The Attingham Trust now needs to secure this privilege to provide scholarships and maintain a healthy general administrative fund.
 Alongside The Attingham Society Scholarship Fund one of the best ways to achieve this is through long-term endowment.

 If you would like to make an individual donation or leave a legacy in your Will, we would love to hear from you.
 Legacies are free of inheritance tax, and are an increasingly popular, tax-effective way of giving.
-You can also donate towards the Attingham Society scholarship by a standing order, donation or cheque (payable to ‘The Attingham Society’).
+You can also donate towards the Attingham Society Scholarship Fund by a standing order, donation or cheque (payable to ‘The Attingham Society’).
 If you are a UK tax-payer Gift Aid can be claimed on the amount.
 Forms are available as downloadable PDFs at the bottom of this page alongside an electronic facility if this is a preferred method of payment.